Homemade Gun Cleaning Station

 This is a fantastic product that makes cleaning a gun a little less messy.
 These dispensers are made for chemicals and solvents so they will not be damaged by your cleaning agent.
 Gently press down on the lid and it pumps a small amount of liquid into the reservoir.

-this is a very handy dispenser for all kinds of uses on your workbench such as rubbing alcohol, acetone and even make-up remover or astringents such as Sea Breeze, etc.
+You may find that this is a very handy dispenser for all kinds of uses on your workbench such as rubbing alcohol, acetone and even make-up remover or astringents such as Sea Breeze, etc.

 These have a purity protector that prevent the fluid in the dish from re-entering the bottle.